uikit/uikit-site/docs/pages/avoiding-conflicts.md

 ## Scope mode

 Using a scoped version of UIkit allows you to limit styles to only apply to a certain part of your document.
 This might be needed in environments of admin interfaces, such as the backend of WordPress or Joomla.
-When you have [setup UIkit from Github source](installation.md#compile-from-github-source), you can recompile UIkit as a scoped version.
+When you have [set up UIkit from GitHub source](installation.md#compile-from-github-source), you can recompile UIkit as a scoped version.

 ```sh
 yarn scope